Apple Store: Third-party retail

-Jobs did a study for stand-alone "store within a store" for 34 sites in Japan.
-These sites were designed by Eight Inc. and CEO Tim Kobe who was designing the Apple MacWorld and product launch events with Apple.
-CompUSA was one of the few retailers that kept its Apple contract by agreeing to adopt Apple's "store within a store" concept designed by Eight Inc. This required that approximately 15% of each CompUSA store would be set aside for Mac hardware and software (including non-Apple products) and would play host to a part-time Apple salesperson.
-However, the "store within a store" approach did not meet expectations, in part because the Apple section was in the lowest-traffic area of CompUSA stores.
-CompUSA president Jim Halpin, who proclaimed that he would make Apple products his top priority, was forced to resign a year later.
-Also, CompUSA had trouble finding well-trained staff, as most store clerks usually steered customers away from Macs and towards Windows PCs.
-Through these setbacks, CompUSA sales of Macs had increased.
+After a retail design concept by Marc Newson was abandoned, a revised concept for an Apple "store-within-a-store" was designed by Eight Inc.., a San Francisco-based firm who had developed Apple's presences at the MacWorld expo; they were designed as a self-contained showroom with more minimalistic design that emphasized the products themselves.
+After a trial at retail outlets in Japan, CompUSA began to adopt the new concept for its locations beginning in 1999.
+The "store within a store" approach still had shortcomings; acting as a mystery shopper, Macworld writer David Pogue observed that all but one of the locations he visited had employees who actively steered him towards Windows PCs and attacked Macs (such as claiming they did not have software available); the company's PR director Suzanne Shelton stated that finding "specialized" talent was difficult.
+Despite this, CompUSA sales of Macs had increased.
 Apple then added Best Buy as a second authorized reseller.
 Challenges still remained, as resellers' profit margins on selling Macs was only around 9%, and selling Macs was only worthwhile if ongoing service and support contracts were provided, of which retailer experiences were inconsistent.

 Online store

 In 1997, the year Steve Jobs returned to Apple, Dell founder and CEO Michael Dell was asked how he would fix Apple.
 Dell responded: "I'd shut it down and give the money back to the shareholders".
 This angered Jobs, due to Dell's success with its online store originally built by NeXT, his former business that Apple acquired to bring Jobs back.
 A team of Apple and NeXT employees spent several months building an online store that would be better than Dell's.
 On November 10, 1997, Steve Jobs announced the online store at an Apple press event, and during his keynote speech, he said: "I guess what we want to tell you, Michael, is that with our new products and our new store and our new build-to-order manufacturing, we're coming after you, buddy."

 In August 2015, Apple revamped the online storefront, removing the dedicated "Store" tab and making the entire website a retail experience.
+Later, in August 2021, a redesigned store section of the website returned, with products still being able to be purchased directly through their respective pages.